Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 \subsection{Periodic orbits}

-As illustrated by the recurrence function shown in \autoref{f:rec1} and \autoref{f:rec2}, turbulent flow exhibits long intervals during which large-scale flow is almost time-periodic in some reference frame.
+As illustrated by the recurrence function shown in \autoref{f:rec1}, turbulent flow exhibits long intervals during which large-scale flow is almost time-periodic in some reference frame.
 The shift ${\bf a}$ during these intervals tends to be quite small, suggesting that the co-moving reference frame is stationary and, therefore, the large-scale flow is well-described by an unstable periodic orbit solution (UPO) of Euler.
-Recurrence function shows that there are two distinct types of UPOs characterized by substantially different periods: $T\approx 10$ or $T\approx 1$.
+The recurrence function shows that there are two distinct types of UPOs characterized by substantially different periods: $T\approx 10$ or $T\approx 1$.
 A representative example of UPO with period 10.017 is shown in \autoref{f:scales}(d), and a corresponding movie is provided as supplementary material.
 This type of UPO features a pair of axially symmetric vortices, just like the equilibria and traveling waves discussed previously.
 The shapes of the vortices do not change noticeably over the period, while their centers undergo a nearly circular motion.

-A representative example of UPO with the shorter period is shown in \autoref{f:tripole1}(b); a corresponding movie is provided as supplementary material.
-This type of UPO features a pair of vortices only one of which is axially symmetric.
+A representative example of UPO with the shorter period is shown in \autoref{f:tripole1}(b); a corresponding movie is provided as supplementary material. {\ The initial condition was obtained by applying a combination of hyperviscous smoothing and spectral smoothing to a snapshot of a turbulent flow.} This type of UPO features a pair of vortices only one of which is axially symmetric.
 The other vortex has a strongly asymmetric shape, e.g., elliptical or, as in the present example, tripolar.
 We find that the centers of both vortices are essentially stationary, so the time-dependence is associated entirely with the rigid rotation of the asymmetric vortex.
 Coherent structures featuring tripolor vortices in particular have been frequently observed in both numerical simulations of 2D turbulence \citep{legras1988} and experiments in rotating tanks \citep{Heijst1991}.
-Our results show that such coherent structures correspond to numerically exact solution of the Euler equation.
+Our results show that such coherent structures correspond to numerically exact solutions of the Euler equation.